 Keep in mind that there are several types of media monitoring services.
 A hundred years ago, all news media was written media, so media monitoring services were clipping services that physically cut information out of newspapers and magazine and then mailed them to their clients.
 These days, a media monitoring service may specialize in print media, broadcast, the internet, or all three.
 And specialized media monitoring services may focus on tracking product placement, commercial mentions, or even infomercials.

 When PR pros need proof of media coverage, expert analysis, and metrics to calculate the success of their PR campaigns, they turn to media monitoring services.
+And, given the importance of social media, many, if not most, of the media monitoring services also offer social media monitoring and sentiment analysis too.

 This article is written by Mickie Kennedy, founder of eReleases (https://www.ereleases.com), the online leader in affordable press release distribution.
 To subscribe to PR Fuel, visit: https://www.ereleases.com/prfuel/subscribe/.